Basis Adjustments for Tax Basis

 3. The asset depreciation will decrease the basis of the property.

-4. The improvement that increased the value of the asset will increase the basis of the property.
+4. The partial theft will decrease the basis of the property.

-5. The improvement that allowed the asset to be used for other purposes will increase the basis of the property.
+5. The damage assessment will decrease the basis of the property.

 Random REG Random in Category Try Again